-Solar Monitoring Company in Gujarat — GUVNL PPA Compliance, Zero-Export Control & PM-KUSUM Monitoring
+PM KUSUM Gujarat Component A Solar Monitoring — GUVNL PPA Compliance, Zero-Export Control & PM-KUSUM Monitoring

 10 GW installed — India’s second-largest solar state.
-GUVNL PPA compliance, DISCOM zero-export control across four distribution zones, and wind-solar hybrid monitoring in Kutch.
-One platform for the full stack.
+As the leading provider of PM KUSUM Gujarat component A monitoring, EnerCog handles GUVNL PPA compliance, DISCOM zero-export control across four distribution zones, and wind-solar hybrid monitoring in Kutch.

 Gujarat’s installed solar capacity has crossed 10 GW, making it India’s second-largest solar state — and one of the most complex to operate in.
 GUVNL holds long-term PPAs with hundreds of utility-scale plants, zero-export mandates now apply across DGVCL, MGVCL, PGVCL, and UGVCL feeder zones, and Kutch-Saurashtra wind-solar hybrids submit a single combined schedule to SLDC Gujarat.
 EnerCog is the AI-powered solar monitoring platform designed to handle all of it from a single edge-to-cloud system.